mozilla/data-docs/datasets/mozetl/search_clients_daily/intro.md

 `search_clients_daily` is designed to enable client-level search analyses.
 Querying this dataset can be slow;
-Consider using `search_aggregates` for coarse analyses.
+consider using `search_aggregates` for coarse analyses.

 #### Contents